Mike Bolsinger: Toronto Blue Jays

 On August 1, 2016, the Dodgers traded Bolsinger to the Toronto Blue Jays for Jesse Chavez.
 He was optioned to the Triple-A Buffalo Bisons, and recalled by the Blue Jays the following day.
 He was optioned back to Buffalo on August 3, without appearing in a game for Toronto.
 On April 1, 2017, Bolsinger was designated for assignment.
 He cleared waivers and was assigned back to Buffalo.
 On May 9, Bolsinger was called up by the Blue Jays.
 He made his first appearance for the Blue Jays that night, making a start and allowing two runs in 52/3 innings in a 6–0 defeat to the Cleveland Indians.
 On June 1, Bolsinger was designated for assignment by the Blue Jays.
 After clearing waivers, he accepted an assignment back to Triple-A Buffalo.
 On July 3, Bolsinger was re-added to the roster and recalled.
 On July 18, during the 13th inning of a game against the Boston Red Sox, Bolsinger became the second pitcher in franchise history to strike out 4 men in an inning, when he struck out Mitch Moreland, Jackie Bradley Jr., Deven Marrero, and Christian Vázquez.
 Bolsinger would take the loss in the game after allowing a walk-off home run to Hanley Ramírez in the 15th inning.

 He was designated for assignment on August 5.
 On October 2, Bolsinger elected free agency.

 Chiba Lotte Marines

 On December 13, 2017, Bolsinger signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
 He was selected to the 2018 NPB All-Star game.
 Bolsinger finished the 2018 campaign with a 13–2 record and 3.06 ERA with 84 strikeouts in 117.2 innings pitched.
 On January 9, 2019, he re-signed with the Marines.
 Bolsinger worked to a 5–6 record and 4.42 ERA in 23 appearances in 2019.
 On November 30, the Marines announced Bolsinger would not return for the next season.
 On December 2, 2019, he became a free agent.
-In his two seasons for the Mariners, Bolsinger had a 17–8 record with a 3.79 ERA and 170 strikeouts.
+In his two seasons for the Marines, Bolsinger had a 17–8 record with a 3.79 ERA and 170 strikeouts.